dplanitzer/Serena/README.md

 Next make sure that you have Python 3 installed and that it can be invoked from the command line with the "python" command.

 Finally install make for Windows and make sure that it is in the `PATH` environment variable.
-An simple way to do this is by taking advantage of winget: `winget install GnuWin32.Make`.
+A straight-forward way to do this is by executing the following winget command in a shell window: `winget install GnuWin32.Make`.

 ### Building Apollo

-Open the Apollo project folder in Visual Studio Code and select `Build Kernel` from the `Run Build Task...` menu.
-This will build the kernel and and generate a `Boot.rom` file inside the `Apollo/build/Kernel/` folder.
+Open the Apollo project folder in Visual Studio Code and select `Build All` from the `Run Build Task...` menu.
+This will build the kernel, libc and shell and generate a `Apollo.rom` file inside the `Apollo/product/Kernel/` folder.
+This ROM file contains both the kernel and the shell.

 ### Running Apollo

-You first need to create an Amiga configuration with at least a 68030 CPU (eg Amiga 3000 or 4000) in WinUAE if you haven't already.
+You first need to create an Amiga configuration with at least a 68030 CPU (i.e. Amiga 3000 or 4000) in WinUAE if you haven't already.
 The easiest way to do this is by going to Quickstart and selecting A4000 as the model.
-Then go to the Hardware/ROM page and change the Main ROM file text field to point to `Apollo.rom` located inside the `Apollo/product/Kernel/` folder.
-Finally assign at least 1MB of Fast RAM by going to the Hardware/RAM page and setting the Slow entry to 1MB.
+Then go to the Hardware/ROM page and change the Main ROM file text field to point to the `Apollo.rom` file inside the `Apollo/product/Kernel/` folder.
+Finally give your virtual Amiga at least 1MB of Fast RAM by going to the Hardware/RAM page and setting the Slow entry to 1MB.
 Save this configuration so that you don't have to recreate it next time you want to run the OS.

 Load the configuration and then hit the Start button or simply double-click the configuration in the Configurations page to run the OS.